 - On regular tour days, the last tour begins at 3:30pm.

-- Note: Tour format and hours are subject to change on dates that we have Events.
+- Tour format, hours and pricing are subject to change on dates that we have Special Events.

-* Closed to the public/no tours, but office is open starting Jan.
-2.
+*Closed to the public/no tours, but office is open Monday through Friday starting Jan.
+4, 2016.

 - Group Rates are available: Reservations must be made 2 weeks in advance by calling.

 The 1875 Italianate Victorian family home of President Benjamin Harrison—our country's 23rd U.S. President (1889-1893) and Indiana 's only President—figured prominently in Harrison's campaign for the presidency and provides insight into his family's life and history.
 The three-level historic landmark recently underwent $400,000 in restoration work thanks to a Save America's Treasures grant.
 The home is beautifully furnished with many of Harrison's paintings, furniture, and other artifacts including political memorabilia.
-The reconstructed carriage house (located behind the home) features From Bustles to Ballots, a women's suffrage exhibit.
-Our 2013 major exhibition, Raising the Hem: Historic Fashions of American Nobility, is included in the daily tour and on display from February 18 to December 31.
+The reconstructed carriage house (located behind the home) features changing exhibits and is our Welcome Center.
+Our 2015 exhibitions will be "Death in the White House" in the Welcome Center until March 6 and "Death in the White House" included in the daily tour from April 1 to December 31.

 Recent visitors fondly recall their tour experiences: